giellalt/giellalt.github.io/infra/GettingStartedOnWindows.md

-In order to participate in the development work, you need an **editor**. [jEdit](http://www.jedit.org) should be fine (requires Java, but that is already recommended for our infrastructure, and should be in place when you have come this far.
+In order to participate in the development work, you need an **editor**. [jEdit](http://www.jedit.org) should be fine (requires Java, but that is already recommended for our infrastructure, and should be in place when you have come this far).

 Any other editor should be fine as well.